How do you know what shoes to wear with jeans?

 And don’t be tempted to think that this doesn’t apply to your $400 distressed Diesel designer jeans.
 I’m sorry to have to break the news to you, but it does.

 So you’ve found a pair of clean, solid jeans in the perfect shade of indigo.
 But, how should they fit?

 Your jeans should sit around your waist without difficulties.
 And to make sure you’re not wearing them too high or low, aim for about 2 to 3 inches of room from your bellybutton to your pants waist.

 There are several different fits available as well, ranging from baggy to skinny.
 We want jeans in the golden middle.
 Simply because they look great and fit sort of like quality dress pants.

 That, of course, leaves boot-cut jeans and skinny fits out of the question.
-Jeans with a tapered cut in either a regular or a slim-fit version are what I’ve found to work best on most men.
+Jeans with a tapered cut in either a regular or a slim-fit version are what I’ve found to work best for most men.

 A little stretch in the fabric is okay as well, since it only helps the pants sit better around your waist.
 Just remember to skip the fabric softener when washing them.

 For the leg length, some men are lucky …